 management and intelligent systems engineering.
 This research is advanced

 through application in a number of areas.
 For further information: http://kdeg.scss.tcd.ie

-Founded in 1592, Trinity College
+Founded in 1592, Trinity College Dublin is the

-Higher Education Ranking of World Universities and 10th in Europe by the Leiden
+Education Ranking of World Universities and 10th in Europe by the Leiden

 University Ranking of World Universities based on research performance.
 As